-Unfortunately, like so many other subjects, there’s a lot of misinformation available.
+Unfortunately, like so many other subjects, much misinformation is available.
 There are also many examples of overcomplicated explanations intending to confuse you.

 The best thing you can do early is to speak with a licensed insurance broker.
-Find someone that represents most of the carriers in your area.
+Find someone that represents most of the Medicare Supplement companies in your area.

 Start your enrollment process in Medicare as soon as you can.
 The sooner you have this taken care of, the easier the process will be.

 Some carriers require your Medicare card to enroll in a Medigap plan.
-Others carriers do not require the Medicare card at the time of application.
+Other carriers don’t require a Medicare card at the time of application.
 They will request a copy of it before the Medicare Supplement plan starts.